 Autism: Demand avoidance in children and young people

-Approaches for parents/carers of young people with PDA
+Approaches for parents/carers of young people with demand avoidance

 Autism and the Demand Avoidance profile are ‘dimensional’, meaning they vary a lot from one person to another and at different times or with different people so parents and carers need a ‘toolkit’ of helpful approaches, tailored to each child, applied flexibly and reviewed regularly.